+1United States

 Everything you need to know about TwinPhone.

 The +1 code belongs to United States.
 Any phone number that starts with +1 — or with 001 — is a United States number.
+To reach one, TwinPhone connects United States numbers straight from your browser — no app or SIM needed.

 The 001 prefix is United States.
 The 00 is the international exit code dialed from Europe and many other regions; it is followed by +1, the United States country code.